 Nearby Attractions to Combine with the Hells

-If the Hells Tour only takes up your morning, Oita Prefecture has plenty more to offer energetic toddlers.
+If the Hells Tour only fills your morning, Oita Prefecture has plenty more for energetic toddlers.

 African Safari